jacksleight/statamic-bard-texstyle/docs/attributes-panel.md

 ## Supported Types

-The following node types are currently supported.
-Some nodes have standard attributes built in, which you can add to the attributes panel, but the `default` and `rendered` options do not apply.
+The following node types are supported.
+Some nodes have standard attributes built in, which you can add to the attributes panel but the `default` and `rendered` options cannot be customised.

 | Type                | Standard Attributes                |
 | ------------------- | ---------------------------------- |